canal874/sticky-sprites/README.md

 # Media Stickies

-A desktop gadget platform written by Electron.
+A desktop knowledge platform written by Electron.
 You can write or paste any HTML on your desktop as a multimedia card.

 [![MediaSticky](https://github.com/sosuisen/media-stickies/blob/images/mediasticky-1.0-movie-thumb.png)](https://www.youtube.com/watch?v=wqt9Pf4V6bg)